Pevensey Bay, East Sussex, UK. OS Grid Reference TQ656040.

 Climate Change:This should concern all the residents of Pevensey Bay.
 Rising sea levels increase the risk of serious flooding to the area.
 The beach is designed for a 1:400 year event, there have been topping of the beach crest the last in 1999.
 To preserve Pevensey Bay we need to cut back on Fossil Fuels and become energy efficient.
 However despite Government words on Climate Change and numerous advising bodies saying we must do something the reality is that doing the "right things" is impossible, within current planning rules, see the "New Bungalow" as an example.

 Thought: In the United Kingdom no one lives more than 72 miles from the sea.
 For us, as an island nation, the sea has an all-embracing presence.
 Spiritually and physically we are intimately connected with our shores.
 The sea has immense power, which we ignore at our peril.

 History: In 1066, as the “long-haired star” of Halley’s Comet blazed through the skies above England, William the bastard of Normandy mustered an invasion fleet off the coast of Normandy.
 At the end of summer he set sail — around 700 ships containing perhaps as many as 7,000 men landing at Pevensey Bay in Sussex on either September 28 or 29.

-I have just been scanning in a large number of slides featuring Newhaven, East Sussex in the 1970's showing the harbour, the construction of the new swing bridge, removal of the old swing bridge and the building and launching of the Sovereign light tower, together with the Newhaven - Dieppe ferries.
-I will be adding content over the next few weeks.
+Features: I have scanned in a large number of slides featuring Newhaven, East Sussex in the 1970's showing the harbour, the construction of the new swing bridge, removal of the old swing bridge and the building and launching of the Sovereign light tower, together with the Newhaven - Dieppe ferries.

 01/01/2013 - Live shipping traffic map